-5.6 Passing on safeguarding records when a child leaves the school
+5,5,5 Passing on safeguarding records when a child leaves the school

-Information sharing is vital in identifying and tackling all forms of abuse.
-KSCIE (2023) emphasises the need for fuller pastoral information to be passed on about students for whom there has a been a safeguarding concern, as a lack of information about their circumstances can impact on the child's safety, welfare and educational outcomes.
+Information sharing is vital in identifying and tackling all forms of abuse, neglect, and/or exploitation.
+KSCIE (20234) emphasises the need for fuller pastoral information to be passed on about students for whom there has a been a safeguarding concern, as a lack of information about their circumstances can impact on the child's safety, welfare, and educational outcomes.

 When a child leaves the school, it is the responsibility of the DSL to ensure that a copy of their safeguarding records is transferred securely and confidentially to the new school.
-Records should be transferred within 5 days for an in-year transfer or within the first 5 days of the start of a new term (KCSIE 2023).
+Records should be transferred within 5 days for an in-year transfer or within the first 5 days of the start of a new term (KCSIE 2024).

-Before transferring, the DSL will arrange a telephone call with the DSL or Headteacher in the receiving school.
-Following the conversation, they will arrange for the secure transfer of documentation.
-Confirmation of the receipt of the documentation should be retained with safeguarding records.
+Before transferring data, the DSL will arrange a telephone call with the DSL or Headteacher in the receiving school to ensure that the child has started their school as planned/informed.
+Following their conversation, and only once that confirmation has been received, the DSL will arrange for the secure transfer of documentation.
+No sensitive data /information must be passed onto the child's pending new school, including verbally, until they are formally on roll and in their new school.
+Confirmation of the receipt of the documentation must be retained with safeguarding records.
 A safeguarding record must be transferred separately from the main pupil file.
-(See internal document DSL Toolkit for further detail).
+(See internal document Safeguarding Toolkit for further detail).